Toronto Eaton Centre: 2012 shooting

 On June 2, 2012, a shooting took place in the Urban Eatery food court while the mall was heavily crowded with shoppers.
 Seven people were shot: one of them, 24-year-old Ahmed Hassan, died at the scene while another, 22-year-old Nixon Nirmalendran, died at a hospital on June 11, 2012.
-According to Toronto Police Chief Bill Blair, Hassan and Nirmalendran may have had gang affiliations and both were targeted.
+According to Toronto Police Chief Bill Blair, Hassan and Nirmalendran may have had gang affiliations although Nirmalendran's lawyer denied this.
 Others were injured in the panic as people fled the area, including a 28-year-old pregnant woman who began undergoing labour but did not give birth.
+Jessica Ghawi, an American tourist who had left the food court minutes prior to the shooting, was killed seven weeks later in a mass shooting at a movie theatre in Aurora, Colorado.

 Two days after the shooting, 23-year-old Christopher Husbands turned himself in to authorities and was charged with first-degree murder.
+At the time of the shooting, he was under house arrest for unrelated charges.
 He was found guilty of second-degree murder and guilty of five counts of aggravated assault, one count of criminal negligence causing bodily harm and one count of reckless discharge of a firearm.
-At the time of the shooting, he was under house arrest.
-Four months prior to the shooting, he had survived an attack in which he was beaten and stabbed more than twenty-five times by six associates.
-Jessica Ghawi, an American tourist who had left the food court minutes prior to the shooting, was killed seven weeks later in a mass shooting at a movie theatre in Aurora, Colorado.
 In April 2015, Husbands was sentenced to 30 years-to-life imprisonment.

+Husbands had grown up with Nirmalendran and his brothers, and was close friends with them.
+Four months prior to the shooting, he had survived an attack in which he was beaten and stabbed more than twenty-five times by six associates, allegedly including Nirmalendran and one of this brothers.

 Husbands was granted a new trial in July 2017 as the Ontario Court of Appeal stated the judge had made a mistake in their decision to deny "rotating triers" in selecting the jury.
-Originally convicted of second-degree murder, Husbands's lawyer stated, "He experienced auditory and visual hallucinations.
-He has no memory of the events that followed inside the food court."
-They are making the case that his actions were a result of disassociation, a form of post-traumatic stress disorder (PTSD), caused from being stabbed 20 times earlier that year, and therefore should not be held criminally responsible for the casualties and assaults.
-It was the same defense used during his first trial.
+Husbands's lawyer stated, "He experienced auditory and visual hallucinations.
+He has no memory of the events that followed inside the food court," arguing that his actions were a result of dissociation, a symptom of post-traumatic stress disorder (PTSD) that stemmed from the stabbing attack prior to the shooting.
+It was the same defence used during his first trial.

 In late November 2019, Husbands was found guilty of two counts of manslaughter, five counts of aggravated assault and one count of criminal negligence causing bodily harm and reckless discharge of a firearm.
 On the manslaughter convictions, Husbands was sentenced to life in prison with eligibility of parole by 2021.